Muzammel571/Muzammel571/README.md

 **🚀 About Me**

-I currently work at Dentsu Posterscope India as part of the Data and Strategy Team in the Out-of-Home (OOH) Advertising domain.
+I currently work at **Dentsu Posterscope India** as part of the **Data and Strategy Team** in the **Out-of-Home (OOH) Advertising domain**.
 My role involves:

-Data Cleaning: Ensuring data accuracy and usability for analysis and reporting.
+**Data Cleaning**: Ensuring data accuracy and usability for analysis and reporting.

-Campaign Deliverables: Collaborating with our tech partner Moving Walls to evaluate campaigns.
+**Campaign Deliverables**: Collaborating with our tech partner Moving Walls to evaluate campaigns.

-Proprietary Tool Expertise: Utilizing OOHZONE for creating media PPTs, plotting sites, and managing media site ID creation.
+**Proprietary Tool Expertise**: Utilizing OOHZONE for creating media PPTs, plotting sites, and managing media site ID creation.

 With my work, I bridge the gap between data, strategy, and effective media planning.